-The biotech messaging and design team treated the homepage as if it was a billboard.
+The biotech messaging and design team treated the homepage as if it were a billboard.
 We wanted every visitor who saw their sign to very quickly understand their science and technology.
 With clarity being at the heart of their website, the rest of their new biotech website content flowed easily.
 It also supports and shares the story and inspiration behind the innovation that could transform an industry that had never seen products like it.

 4. Use consistent, actionable copy.

 Every successful website needs strong, consistent calls to action (CTA) to drive visitors to take that extra step.
 A website without a primary action step is just a pretty set of pages and images about your company.
-CTAs bring new investors and partners on board and increase your bottom line, which is why they should always play a part of your biotech messaging and be integrated onto your website.
+CTAs bring new investors and partners on board and increase your bottom line, which is why they should always play a part of your biotech messaging and be integrated into your website.

 Berkeley Labs biotech startup, Nanotein needed a beautiful new website design that would introduce their proprietary CAR-T technology to the world.
-But more importantly, encourage people to purchase their test kit.
+But more importantly, encourage people to purchase their test kits.
 This was achieved by including a very clear and consistent call to action at the bottom of each web page.

 Using CTAs throughout their new biotech website, with their primary action being to purchase a test kit, Nanotein turned their beautiful new website design into an actionable tool that could measure their future success.

 5. Build trust and credibility through storytelling.